-Enter the side hustle.
-Okay, it does involve working in your spare time, but it’s your side hustle and you can work on it as much or as little as you want.
+Enter the side hustles.
+Okay, it does involve working in your spare time, but these are your side hustles and you can work on them as much or as little as you want.

 You’re still supported by your day job, so your risk is minimal.
-Instead, a side hustle is a superb way to test out your business ideas.
+Instead, side hustles are a superb way to test out your business ideas.

 Let’s face it, most of us could do with some extra cash.
 There’s always a wicked pair of shoes you’ve got your eye on for the Christmas party season.